ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. Issuers can efficiently prove that their Statement is logged by a Transparency Service

 The first guarantee is achieved by requiring Issuers to sign their Statements and associated metadata using a distributed public key infrastructure.
-The second guarantee is achieved by storing the Signed Statement on an Append-only Log.
+The second guarantee is achieved by storing the Signed Statement on an Verifiable Data Structure.
-The third guarantee is achieved by implementing the Append-only Log using a verifiable data structure (such as a Merkle Tree {{MERKLE}}).
+The third guarantee is achieved by implementing a Verifiable Data Structure ({{-COMETRE}}).

 ## Threat Model